-ENG 115 Essay Writing and Critical Analysis^{PLA} 3 hours lecture, or distance (D), 3 credits, T
+ENG 115 Essay Writing and Critical Analysis^{PLA}

 ENG 115 involves the study of university level critical analysis and the production of expository and persuasive writing appropriate to university level discourse across the curriculum.
 A variety of rhetorical models are studied and practiced.
 Emphasis is placed on research, documentation and the writing of a research paper.